haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  Challenge 3 (700 XP)
 Charge.
-If the minotaur moves at least 10 feet straight toward a target and then hits it with a gore attack on Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 333
+If the minotaur moves at least 10 feet straight toward a target and then hits it with a gore attack on

 target can’t regain hit points, and its hit point maximum decreases by 10 (3d6) for every 24 hours that elapse.
 If the curse reduces the target’s hit point maximum to 0, the target dies, and its body turns to dust.
 The curse lasts until removed by the remove curse spell or other magic.
 Dreadful Glare.
 The mummy targets one creature it